CDDEP-DC/GREASYPOP-CO/README.md

 ### 2. edit config.json

-    geos: list of areas to include in the synth pop can be state or county FIPS codes (or any subset of cbg code starting with state FIPS)
+    geos: list of areas to include in the synth pop only CBGs starting with these strings will be included (two chars for state FIPS, 5 chars for county, more for sub-county; any combination is ok)

-    inc_adj: current year ADJINC from PUMS data dictionary https://www.census.gov/programs-surveys/acs/microdata.html
+    inc_adj: current year ADJINC from PUMS "Data Dictionary" at https://www.census.gov/programs-surveys/acs/microdata/documentation.html
     inc_cats: arbitrary labels for income categories
     inc_cols: corresponding sets of columns from ACS table B19001